pvmm/vgm-data-xtractor/README.md

 ```
 cmake -B build -S . -DPLATFORM=Web
 ```
-And to execute vgmdata in the browser, you need a http server.
+And to execute vgm-data-xtractor in the browser, you need a http server.
 Just execute this inside the `docs` directory:
 ```
 python -m http.server 8080
 ```